-Early Science is defined as any science enabled by Rubin for its community through and including the first LSST Data Release, DR1.
+Early Science is defined as any science enabled by Rubin for its community during the period from the beginning of commissioning to the conclusion of the first year of the LSST survey.
 This includes the commissioning period and the first year of survey operations.